Agell9/Analysis-of-Regional-Profit-Margins/README.md

 After preparing and cleaning the dataset in Excel, the cleaned data was exported and loaded into R for detailed analysis.
 This involved further breakdowns by region and category to determine high and low-margin products and perform scenario-based projections, such as determining the impact of increasing high-margin product sales on total profit.

 ### Key Variables:
->1.Region: The region where the sales occurred.
+- Region: The region where the sales occurred.

->2.Category: The product category (e.g., Furniture, Office Supplies, etc.).
+- Category: The product category (e.g., Furniture, Office Supplies, etc.).

->3.Product Name: The name of the product sold.
+- Product Name: The name of the product sold.

->4.Quantity: The number of units sold for the respective product.
+- Quantity: The number of units sold for the respective product.

->5.Profit Margin: The percentage of profit relative to the sales for each product.
+- Profit Margin: The percentage of profit relative to the sales for each product.

->6.Profit Per Unit: The amount of profit earned per unit sold.
+- Profit Per Unit: The amount of profit earned per unit sold.

 I prefer excel/power Bi for data cleaning because this method provides me with a clear view of the tables, cleaning and aggregate functions  can also be performed in SQL using the following queries: